-Respect the multilayered window environment of Mac OS X.
+■ Respect the multilayered window environment of Mac OS X.

+with the menu bar, see "The Menu Bar and Its Menus" (page 159).
-Mac OS X supports different types of windows for different uses.
-Be sure you know which types of windows your application should display and how they should look (for more information on these topics, see "Types of Windows" (page 171) and "Window Appearance" (page 172)).
-In addition, be sure you follow the guidelines for opening, naming, positioning, resizing, and closing windows described in "Window Behavior" (page 184).

-Put the files your application creates in the proper locations.

-Mac OS X defines particular locations for application-specific files, such as preferences and user-created documents.
+- Mac OS X supports different types of windows for different uses.
+Be sure you know which types of windows your application should display and how they should look (for more information on these topics, see "Types of Windows" (page 177) and "Window Appearance" (page 178)).
+In addition, be sure you follow the guidelines for opening, naming, positioning, resizing, and closing windows described in "Window Behavior" (page 190). - Put the files your application creates in the proper locations. - Mac OS X defines particular locations for application-specific files, such as preferences and user-created documents.
 Don't place files associated with your application in arbitrary locations because they will clutter the file system and users won't know where to look for them.
-For guidelines on how to interact with the file system, see File System Overview.

-Use standard Aqua controls.

-Aqua provides a wide range of controls with well-defined behaviors.
+For guidelines on how to interact with the file system, see File System Overview. - Use standard Aqua controls. - Aqua provides a wide range of controls with well-defined behaviors.
 Use these controls in your application's user interface and be sure you support the prescribed behaviors.
-For extensive information on the behavior, appearance, and usage of Aqua controls, see "Controls" (page 225).
-In very rare cases, you may need to implement a custom control; if you think this might be necessary, see "Extending the Interface" (page 51).

-• Avoid the system-reserved keyboard shortcuts and respect the Apple-recommended keyboard shortcuts.

-Applications should not override the system-reserved keyboard shortcuts.
+For extensive information on the behavior, appearance, and usage of Aqua controls, see "Controls" (page 231).
+In very rare cases, you may need to implement a custom control; if you think this might be necessary, see "Extending the Interface" (page 51). - Avoid the system-reserved keyboard shortcuts and respect the Apple-recommended keyboard shortcuts. - Applications should not override the system-reserved keyboard shortcuts.
 These shortcuts are intended to supply specific behaviors regardless of which application is currently running.
-For more information on the system-reserved keyboard shortcuts, see "Reserved Keyboard Shortcuts" (page 96) and "Keyboard Shortcuts Quick Reference" (page 305).
+For more information on the system-reserved keyboard shortcuts, see "Reserved Keyboard Shortcuts" (page 98) and "Keyboard Shortcuts Quick Reference" (page 309).

 An application should implement the recommended keyboard shortcuts associated with the tasks the application performs.
 If, for example, your application performs a save operation, it should implement the Command-S keyboard shortcut for this task.
 In almost all cases, an application should not override the recommended keyboard shortcuts.
 For example, Macintosh users should be able to rely on Command-S to mean Save no matter which application they are using.
-For a comprehensive list of the recommended keyboard shortcuts, see "Keyboard Shortcuts Quick Reference" (page 305).
-To see how the recommended keyboard shortcuts are used in menus, see the menu-specific sections in "The Menu Bar and Its Menus" (page 153).
+For a comprehensive list of the recommended keyboard shortcuts, see "Keyboard Shortcuts Quick Reference" (page 309).
+To see how the recommended keyboard shortcuts are used in menus, see the menu-specific sections in "The Menu Bar and Its Menus" (page 159).